bagaking/ccmodel/README.md

 - `ccmodel exec ...` launches Claude or Codex CLI processes and records local session metadata under `~/.claude/ccmodel/exec_sessions/`.

+## Local file privacy

+Files managed by ccmodel can contain provider configuration, API keys, quota responses, workspace paths, command lines, tmux logs, and session summaries. ccmodel treats those local files as private to the current OS user by default:

+- sensitive directories it creates use `0700`
+- active settings, backups, switch history, quota history, exec session JSON, tmux logs, and lock files it creates use `0600`
+- tmux log files are created by ccmodel before tmux pipes output into them, so shell append behavior does not widen their permissions

+Existing candidate files such as `settings.<model>.json` keep whatever permissions the user or editor assigned.
+Because those files may also contain credentials, keep `$HOME/.claude` and model candidate files readable only by your user account.

 ## Runtime contract

 `ccmodel` has a narrow filesystem contract: